alwindoss/gnuhealth/tryton/health_ntd_chagas/doc/index.rst

 It includes :

-* Laboratory tests for detection of the disease in different stages (acute vs chronic) or congenital
+* Laboratory tests for detection of the disease in different stages (acute, indeterminate and  chronic) or congenital
 * Evaluation and record cases of acute of chronic disease.
 * Entomological assesment in Domiciliary Units
 * Reporting and epidemology